AndrewC55/Group3Coursework/use-cases/use-case-issue-31.md

 ### Success End Condition

-Marketing executive can see the population of people living in rural areas.
+Marketing executive can see the population of people living in rural areas in each country.

 ### Failed End Condition

-Marketing executive cannot see the population of people living in rural areas.
+Marketing executive cannot see the population of people living in rural areas in each country.

 ### Primary Actor